Understanding Tennis Elbow: How Lateral Epicondylitis Causes Elbow Pain

 Causes of Tennis Elbow

 Lateral epicondylitis typically develops due to repetitive stress and overuse of the forearm muscles and tendons.
 This repetitive strain can cause tiny tears in the tendons, leading to inflammation, pain, and a weakened grip.
-Although tennis players are prone to this injury due to the repetitive motions of their sport, many other activities can lead to tennis elbow, including:
+Although tennis players are prone to this injury because of the repetitive motions of their sport, many other activities can lead to tennis elbow, including:

 Occupational Causes: